JonasKlare/stockAI/index.md

 }
 </tt>

+Another step is to test the effectiveness of it's confidence.
+Making a correct prediction of up and down 94% of the time still leaves the 6% wrong.
+This could lead to big falls in the stock market if the confidence was really high for the ones that it was wrong.
+More testing will be done determining whether it has an epic fail or misclassifies 'boundary' cases.

 <h3>Update 3</h3>
 Estimates the error rate using k-cross validation.
 Typically has around 6% error rate with the given information.
 I'm assuming there may be a bug inflating this rate.